P-p-H-d/mlib/README.md

 ##### const char* string\_get\_cstr(const string\_t v)

 Return a constant pointer to the underlying array of char of the string.
-This array of char is terminated by 0, allowing the pointer to be passed to standard C function.
+This array of char is terminated by 0, enabling the pointer to be passed to standard C function.
 The pointer remains valid until the string itself remains valid and the next call to a function that updates the string.